 Vertical Laminar Air Flow Chamber

-The feature that distinguishes a vertical laminar airflow chamber is the placement of the fan which is fixed on the roof of the cabinet.
-The fans suck the air and force it downward in a vertical flow.
-The airflow follows a pattern from the top of the chamber to the floor of the cabinet in positive pressure.
-The air gush is not experienced directly by the user making the vertical laminar airflow chamber safer for users.
-The double installation of HEPA filters makes this chamber more expensive than the horizontal laminar airflow chamber.
-However, this cabinet is widely used in labs and is also preferred for its relative safety shield.
+The vertical laminar airflow chamber stands out because it places the fan on the roof of the cabinet.
+The fans actively suck in air and force it downward in a vertical flow.
+The airflow moves from the top of the chamber to the floor of the cabinet under positive pressure.
+Since the air doesn’t blow directly at the user, the vertical laminar airflow chamber provides greater safety.
+The double installation of HEPA filters raises the cost compared to a horizontal laminar airflow chamber.
+Despite the higher price, many labs choose this cabinet for its enhanced safety features.

 Horizontal Laminar Air Flow Chamber